 I had pre-ordered two 50-pound sacks, so I hurried right over to the Bakery Store in Spanish Fork to pick them up.
-Little did I know the surprise that was in store when I started baking later that day.
+Little did I know the surprise in store when I started baking later that day.

 Baguettes vs. Bâtards

-One of the reasons I like baguettes is the size to surface ratio.
+One of the reasons I like baguettes is the size-to-surface ratio.
 When you put them in a hot oven with steam, they nearly always double in circumference.
-Then as the moisture inside the little loaves expands and escapes, bursting the surface scoring, the loaves dry a bit and the crust browns and blisters.
+Then, as the moisture inside the little loaves expands and escapes, bursting the surface scoring, the loaves dry a bit, and the crust browns and blisters.
 It just makes for a most scrumptious, crispy loaf of bread.

 Customarily, baguettes are distinguished by their crisp crust and long length (26 in/65 cm).
-Some are even made a yard long (up to 1 meter), but that will not fit in a home oven.
+Some are made a yard long (up to 1 meter), but that will not fit in a home oven.

 Basic Ingredients

-To begin, I suggest using our three perfect ingredients: Real Flour (from Abigail’s Oven), Real (purified or filtered) WaterReal Salt to make the Basic Country Loaf.
+First, I suggest using our three perfect ingredients: Real Flour (from Abigail’s Oven), Real (purified or filtered) Water, and Real Salt to make the Basic Country Loaf.
 This includes:

-• 2 cups (480g) lukewarm water
+- 2 cups (480g) lukewarm water

-• 4 cups (500g) of flour
+- 4 cups (500g) of flour

-• 1 Tbl (17g) salt mixed with 2 Tbl (30g) water
+- 1 Tbl (17g) salt mixed with 2 Tbl (30g) water

 Robertson says:

 “The freshness of the flour has a significant impact on the flavor of the final loaf.
 For those of us who don’t mill our own flour, ‘fresh’ flour means that it was milled a week or two before baking with it.
 I recommend using sustainably grown, freshly milled flour from as locally distributed a source as you are able to find.
-Excellent bread can be made by milling your own flour and using it to make bread as soon as it cools, but note that fermentation will be noticeably more active when freshly milled.2
+Excellent bread can be made by milling your own flour and using it to make bread as soon as it cools, but note that fermentation will be noticeably more active when freshly milled.“2

 My Start is a Biga

-To use an “old dough” biga, just pull off a piece of raw dough form your last batch about the size of a golf ball.
+To use an “old dough” biga, just pull off a piece of raw dough from your last batch about the size of a golf ball.
 Mix it with the water in the recipe until it is mostly dissolved, then add the flour from the recipe and let the dough rest.

-This resting period, developed by Professor Raymond Calvel, a French bread expert, is now in common use and is known as the autolyse (AUTO-leese).
+This resting period, developed by Professor Raymond Calvel, a French bread expert, is now in everyday use and is known as the autolyse (AUTO-leese).
 This resting stage promotes the forming of gluten chains and releases flavor in the flour into your bâtards, baguettes, or boules.
+After 30 minutes, you can add the salt and add additional water.
+Mix this in by turning, stretching, and folding the dough three to four times.
+I repeat this two more times, then put the dough in the fridge overnight for a long, cold ferment. |

-This first ferment called the bulk rise or bulk ferment, “is when the strength, flavor, and structure of the dough are set. … [it can be] accomplished in 3 to 4 hours if the dough is maintained at a temperature of 78° to 82°F.”But I prefer the longer, colder bulk ferment for the flavor imparted, so mine is in the fridge overnight.
-Cold dough also makes handling and shaping it
+This first ferment, called the bulk rise or bulk ferment, “is when the dough's strength, flavor, and structure are set. … [it can be] accomplished in 3 to 4 hours if the dough is maintained at a temperature of 78°F[25°C] to 82°F[28°C].”4 But I prefer the longer, colder bulk ferment for the flavor imparted, so mine is in the fridge overnight.
+Cold dough also makes handling and shaping it much more manageable.

 Shaping and Bench Resting